Squelsh84/milestone-UFO/README.md

 * Tested refresh chart button to make sure it refreshed the page.

 * Tested the sidebar button to ensure it opened and closed.
-This was domne by testing all different screen sizes.
+This was done by testing all different screen sizes.

 * Tested the back to top button to check functionality.
 This was done by scrolling down and clicking button.